-So over the years of posting videos online I have had received many hundreds of e-mails asking me a variety of questions regarding woodwork.
-There are however a number of questions which I get asked time and time again, this page is here to answer some of the more frequently asked questions before you need to contact me.
+Ever since I started posting videos online I have had received thousands of messages, asking me a variety of questions, regarding woodwork.
+There are however a number of questions which I get asked time and time again, this page is here to answer some of the more frequently asked questions, before you need to contact me.

 Most Asked Questions

-A: Sorry but that is a question only you can answer.
-Woodworking is such a varied hobby and the tools which you should acquire first varies from person to person.
+A: Sorry, but that is a question only you can answer.
+Woodworking is such a varied hobby that the tools which you should acquire first varies from person to person.
 All I can recommend to any prospective woodworker is to decide what projects you intent to build first, and buy the tools needed for those projects.
 After a short time woodworking you begin to find which tools to feel you need to purchase next.
-Good places to start in terms of machinery are a tablesaw and bandsaw, both these machines are very versatile and you will most likely find yourself using them regularly.
+Good places to start, in terms of machinery, are a tablesaw and bandsaw, both these machines are very versatile and you will most likely find yourself using them regularly.

 Q: Where do you buy your wood from?

 A: I purchase most of the hardwoods I use from a local timber merchant.
 There are a number of options out there but the easiest way I have found is to go online, find a hardwood dealer/ timber merchant close to yourself and go and visit.
 Your first time may well be a bit intimidating and perhaps a little confusing but if you have in mind what you want to build usually someone can help.
 Alternatives include mail ordering lumber online, you certainly could do this but for me postage costs are too high but this method is useful when looking for veneer.
 I purchase all of my Pine and sheet materials from a hardware/ DIY store.
 Much of the stock I use for turning is stuff which I have salvaged when trees have been cut down etc.